 A key ingredient in many cocktails with fancy names.

-A flexible mixer for all occasions: getting wasted or impressing the girls.
+A dependable and flexible mixer for all occasions.

 - Club soda

 For that fizzy goodness in your highball cocktails.